 After my daughter was born, this quote by Rajneesh really stuck with me: “When a child is born, a mother is also born.”
-During pregnancy, we are taught so much about how to care for a child.
+We are taught so much about how to care for a child during pregnancy.
 Then, as our kids grow, we can read books and delve deep into caring for them at every age.
 But we never learn how to care for a child and care for this new version of ourselves at the same time.

 When my daughter was born, I struggled with that new version of myself.
 I wanted a child so badly, but I often felt like I was losing the person I was during some dark moments.
 While time (and hormones getting back to normal) helped me come out of the cloud, the thing that helped the most was my mom friends.